CesiumGS/cesium/Documentation/Contributors/CodeReviewGuide/README.md

 which will automatically add these repos as remotes and fetch them.
 See the hub [open-source maintainer section](https://hub.github.com/#maintainer) for more info.

+#### Using Github CLI

+[GitHub CLI](https://cli.github.com/) allows you to checkout a PR using either its ID number, its URL, or its branch name.
+For instance,

+`gh pr checkout 3941`

+will checkout pull request [#3941](https://github.com/CesiumGS/cesium/pull/3941).

+More details can be found [here](https://cli.github.com/manual/gh_pr_checkout).

+#### Using git

+You can also use regular git commands to checkout a PR.
+First, fetch the pull request using its ID number and create a new branch for it.

+`git fetch origin pull/ID/head:BRANCHNAME`

+Then, you can switch to the newly created branch.

+`git checkout BRANCHNAME`

 ## Resources